gauravearn/genome-annotation-visualizer/README.md

 # genome-annotation-visualizer

 a R function part to visualizae the genes coming from the genome alignment. it adds the stranded information with in the R function so that it makes easier for the visualizer to analyze the genes.
+- This is a part of the evoseq R package due for release next week.
+However you can use the function as a separate one.
 - the sample figure is present and the sample file also.
 - vectorized function so faster.
 - run the function as